The fourth moment of Dirichlet $L$-functions at the central value: Introduction

 \subsection{Notation}

-We present some notations here for ease of reference.
+Some notations should be presented here for ease of reference.
 As usual, we use $\ve$ to denote an arbitrarily small positive constant that may vary from line to line, and $e(x)$ means the exponential function $e^{2\pi ix}$. $\varphi(n)$ is the Euler function, which denotes the number of positive integers less than $n$ and coprime with $n$.
 The notations $\sigma_\lambda(n)$ and $\sigma_{\alpha,\beta}(n)$ are defined as